basarat/typescript-book/docs/javascript/aweful.md

 # JavaScript the aweful parts

-Here are some aweful parts of JavaScript that you must know.
+Here are some aweful (misunderstood) parts of JavaScript that you must know.

 > Note: TypeScript is a superset of JavaScript.
-Just with documentation that can actaully be used by compilers / IDEs ;)
+Just with documentation that can actually be used by compilers / IDEs ;)

 ## Null and Undefined